 - If you’re primarily concerned with the list that gets generated then you can test your dynamic List Manager list in Test Tessitura to confirm that the correct subscribers are imported into the list.
 Run the list and output set in Tessitura using the List Manager > Results option or under Reports > Run List and Output set report.
 Check that the right subscribers and data are returning.

 In WordFly, open your in progress automated campaign, click the Testing tab then select Subscriber Preview to test personalization in your email design.
-Before you start preview testing, make sure you have an email template and subscriber list assigned to the campaign.
+Before you start preview testing, make sure you have an email and subscriber list assigned to the campaign.

 - Your list and output set will be run in Tessitura but promotion records won’t be created.